blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 - [My OSG Public](http://stash.osgconnect.net/+blaylockbk/)
 - [Globus File Transfer](http://www.globus.org)

-Here, I describe how the OSG system is used to efficiently compute percentile statistics of key variables from the High Resolution Rapid Refresh (HRRR) model over a three year period (2015-2018).
+This document describes how the OSG system is used to efficiently compute percentile statistics of key variables from the High Resolution Rapid Refresh (HRRR) model over a three-year period (2015-2018).
 The HRRR data is archived on the University of Utah Center for High Performance Computing's Pando archive system<sup>2</sup>.
 Our HRRR archive is currently over 60 TB (February 2018), and grows by over 100 GB every day.

 ## About the OSG
-The Open Science Grid is a worldwide consortium of computing resourses<sup>5,6</sup>.
+The Open Science Grid is a worldwide consortium of computing resources<sup>5,6</sup>.
 Members of the consortium make their idle computing resources available to other researchers, many who would otherwise not have access to such facilities<sup>3</sup>.
 OSG has been used by researchers in particle physics, astronomy <sup>1</sup>, chemistry, and other science disciplines etc.

-The OSG is most useful at answering research questions that can be formulated and answered with "[embarasingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel)" computation workflows.
+The OSG is most useful at answering research questions that can be formulated and answered with "[embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel)" workflows.
 While OSG provisions many compute resources, each queued task works independent of each other.
 There is no shared file system.
-For this reason, some computation are not appropriate for the OSG like workflows that rely on Message Passing Interface (MPI)<sup>4</sup>.
+For this reason, some computations are not appropriate for the OSG like workflows that rely on Message Passing Interface (MPI)<sup>4</sup>.

-Since these jobs use oportunistic cycles, they are at risk of being preempted by the compute resource owner.
-Hence, you wouldn’t want rely on OSG for real-time or operational jobs.
+Since these jobs use opportunistic cycles, they are at risk of being preempted by the compute resource owner.
+Hence, you wouldn’t want to rely on OSG for real-time or operational jobs.

-There is a learning curve to get started using the OSG, but the OSG support team has a well documented website with helpful tutorials and a responsive support staff happy to answer questions and get your jobs submitted and running.
+There is a learning curve to get started using the OSG, but the OSG support team has a well-documented website with helpful tutorials and a responsive support staff happy to answer questions and get your jobs submitted and running.

 ## Research Objective: Calculating HRRR Statistics
 The High Resolution Rapid Refresh (HRRR) forecast modeling system produces hourly analyses and 18 hr forecasts for the contiguous United States at 3 km grid spacing.
-Many people rely on these short-term forecasts for situational awareness and nowcasting.
+Many people rely on these short-term forecasts for situational awareness and nowcasting<sup>8</sup>.
 Long-term statistics of HRRR model output are of potential benefit for a variety of purposes.

-A public archive of HRRR ourput begining April 2015 is stored on an archive at the University of Utah's Center for High performance Computing known as Pando.
+A public archive of HRRR output beginning April 2015 is stored on an archive at the University of Utah's Center for High Performance Computing known as Pando.
 This highly efficient, object-storage archive allows access to the thousands of files to calculate seasonal and hourly statistics (e.g. percentiles, extremes, and forecast biases) of HRRR output variables.
 I have three years of [archived HRRR model output](http://hrrr.chpc.utah.edu) for model analyses (forecast time zero).
-Forecast hours 1-18 are also archived, but for a shorter time period.
-In our experience, the f00 HRRR file is a really good analysis for weather conditions provided every hour at 3 km grid for the contiguous United States.
+Forecast hours 1-18 are also archived, but for a shorter period.
+In our experience, the f00 HRRR file are good weather analysis provided every hour at 3 km grid for the contiguous United States.
 I am interested in quickly computing percentile statistics from the entire data set.
 With a size of 1059x1799 pixels, the HRRR CONUS domain has 1.9 million grid points that these statistics need to be calculated for.
 With 136 different meteorological variables (in the surface file) in the analysis hour and 18 forecast hours, there is a lot of data that could be sifted through.
 In return, much new data can be generated.
-I am focusing on the analysis hours at the moment.
+This work focuses on the analysis hours (forecast hour zero), but statistics for forecast hours can also be calculated.
 From these statistics we can learn what the typical weather is like for every hour of the day.
 To reduce computational time, multiprocessing and multithreading methods are used to download multiple files from the archive simultaneously.
 For embarrassingly parallel computations, the Open Science Grid is being tested as a resource that can make synthesizing model statistics possible when traditional computing facilities have memory and computational limitations.

 ## Method using the OSG
 Tens to thousands of jobs may be submitted to a queue managed by condor, which sends the jobs to compute resources around the country.
 If the user wishes to do further analysis on the data sets, that data may be transferred to their institution’s home computing facilities or their own personal computer.

-To use the OSG most effectivly, this computation task needs to be embarrassingly parallel.
-Thus, it is the investigator's responsiblity to formulate research questions that can be answered by embarasingly parallel computations.
+To use the OSG most effectively, this computation task needs to be embarrassingly parallel.
+Thus, it is the investigator's responsibility to formulate research questions that can be answered by embarrassingly parallel computations.

 Calculating 30-day running statistics for every hour of HRRR output can be done with parallel computing on OSG resources.
-I calculate a running 30-day statstic for every grid point and every hour of the year, including leap year.
+I calculate a running 30-day statistic for every grid point and every hour of the year, including leap year.
 This requires 8,784 unique jobs (366 days * 24 hours a day) for each variable.
 Each job runs the same script for each hour on different OSG remote workers.
-For each job, the remote worker downloads 90 HRRR fields from the archive, one field for every hour in the thirty day window centerd on the hour of interest for all three years.
+For each job, the remote worker downloads 90 HRRR fields from the archive, one field for every hour in the thirty-day window centered on the hour of interest for all three years.
 For example, if the job is working on June 15, 0000 UTC, it will download hour 0000 UTC from May 31 through June 30 for the three years.
-The worker then calculats statistics for the 90 samples with numpy functions for the mean and the following list of percentiles: [0, 1, 2, 3, 4, 5, 10, 25, 33, 50, 66, 75, 90, 95, 96, 97, 98, 99, 100].
+The worker then calculates statistics for the 90 samples with numpy functions for the mean and the following list of percentiles: [0, 1, 2, 3, 4, 5, 10, 25, 33, 50, 66, 75, 90, 95, 96, 97, 98, 99, 100].

 Because there is no communication between the remote workers, HRRR fields are downloaded from the archive multiple times.
-We acknowledge this method sacrafices efficiency, but the time is recovered by using the High Throughput Computing framework of the OSG.
+We acknowledge this method sacrifices efficiency, but the time is recovered by using the High Throughput Computing framework of the OSG.
 Computing these statistics on the OSG for each variable takes between two and three hours while it as previously taken seven days on our local compute node.
 Downloading and calculating statistics on a single machine is time and memory intensive.
 Sending each job to different machines via the OSG provides access to many more resources and completes our job quickly.

 The result of this work created a new file, one for each hour of the year, with percentile and mean 30-day statistics for every grid point in the HRRR domain for the archive period.
-The new data set created (over 680 GB of new data per variable stored in compressed HDF5 files) was transfered to CHPC using Globus file transfer<sup>7</sup> for further post-processing and use in various products by the MesoWest group.
+The new data set created (over 680 GB of new data per variable stored in compressed HDF5 files) was transferred to CHPC using Globus file transfer<sup>7</sup> for further post-processing and use in various products by the MesoWest group.

 This job can be completed for a single HRRR variable in about five hours on the OSG.
 The same job would have otherwise taken seven days to complete in serial on our locate compute resources.

 ### Example
 Statistics for 15 June at 0000 UTC are calculated using the 0000 UTC data for the 15 days before and after 15 June 15 using all the available years (2015-2017).
-The data values for a single varible for the entire CONUS domain are downloaded from the HRRR archive and stored in memory.
+The data values for a single variable for the entire CONUS domain are downloaded from the HRRR archive and stored in memory.
 We attempt to reduce the download time by using all the available processors on the remote worker.
 The downloaded data is in GRIB2 format with a size on the order of 1 MB per file.
 When the data of the file is loaded into a Numpy array, it is bloated to a size of 7 MB per file.
 I found it is a good idea to requires at least 6 MB on the OSG remote workers the job is submitted to.
-When all the data is files are downloaded, Numpy funcitons calculate the mean and the percentiles.
-The statistics are returned in an HDF5 file along with other data such as the number of cores on the worker used to download, the time it took to calculate the statistics, and the number of sample used to calculte the statistic.
+When all the data is files are downloaded, Numpy functions calculate the mean and the percentiles.
+The statistics are returned in an HDF5 file along with other data such as the number of cores on the worker used to download, the time it took to calculate the statistics, and the number of sample used to calculate the statistic.

 Calculating percentiles for one variable requires downloading between 0.7-1 TB from the HRRR archive (as noted before, some data are downloaded multiple times because remote workers do not communicate with each other) and will produces up to 700 GB (84 MB per file) of new data stored in HDF5 format (could possibly be smaller with some different storage techniques or if it's converted to GRIB2, but that's not as user friendly).
-The Latitude and Longitude for the HRRR grid is stored in a separate HDF5 file to reduce repedative data.
+The Latitude and Longitude for the HRRR grid is stored in a separate HDF5 file to reduce repetitive data.
 There is no need to have every node return these values are known at each HRRR grid point.

 In the future, when there are 2 or 3 years of additional HRRR data, this method of calculating statistics will require a computer with additional available memory.
 Computing the max, min, and mean of the data set is not memory intensive, but computing percentiles is memory intensive because all the values need to be stored and then sorted before finding each percentile.
 Approximation techniques needs to be investigated and implemented in this workflow.